 Rajasthan: Ashok Gehlot to meet governor, alleges he is under pressure to not convene Assembly

-The chief minister said that he will request the governor to convene the Assembly from July 27.
+The chief minister said he will request the governor to convene the Assembly from July 27.

-Rajasthan Chief Minister Ashok Gehlot on Friday sought a meeting with Governor Kalraj Mishra after the High Court ordered status quo on the Assembly Speaker’s disqualification notices issued to rebel Congress leader Sachin Pilot and 18 other dissident MLAs, ANI reported.
+Rajasthan Chief Minister Ashok Gehlot on Friday sought a meeting with Governor Kalraj Mishra after the High Court ordered a status quo on the Assembly Speaker’s disqualification notices issued to rebel Congress leader Sachin Pilot and 18 other dissident MLAs, ANI reported.
 Speaker CP Joshi cannot take any action against them till the next hearing in the case.

 “We want Assembly session to be convened from Monday in order to discuss issues including coronavirus and the political situation,” Gehlot said before meeting Mishra.
 “We believe that because of certain pressures, governor is not giving directions to call the session.”

-The chief minister added that he will request the governor to not come under pressure and fulfill his constitutional duties.
+The chief minister added that he will request the governor to fulfill his constitutional duties without any pressure.

 Gehlot is heading to the governor’s house with Congress MLAs in a show of strength, according to NDTV.
 Buses arrived at the Fairmont Hotel in Jaipur, where the MLAs have been staying since the last two weeks amid the political crisis in the state.
-He was given appointment to meet the governor at 12.30 pm.

 On Thursday, Gehlot had said that the Assembly session would be called soon after meeting the governor.
 He also expressed confidence that his government will prove its majority.

 Earlier in the day, the Rajasthan High Court also accepted an application by Pilot and other rebel MLAs to make the Centre a party in their writ petition challenging the Assembly Speaker’s disqualification notices issued to them.
-The legislators asked the court to include the Union government as a party to the case as validity of the 10th Schedule of the Constitution has been challenged.
+The legislators asked the court to include the Union government as a party to the case as the validity of the 10th Schedule of the Constitution has been challenged.

 On Thursday, the Supreme Court refused to intervene in the matter and asked the High Court to announce its verdict on the petition of rebel MLAs against their disqualification.
 The top court rejected Speaker’s petition contending that the disqualification process was part of the Assembly proceedings and the Rajasthan High Court could not have interfered in it by asking him to postpone action against the rebel MLAs.